oppa-design/idiomatic.js/readme.md

     E. Quotes

     Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
 What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
 Pick one style and stick with it.**

+    Our default quote is single quote;

+    var name = 'Oppa';

     F. End of Lines and Empty Lines